 The medieval Ansteys are a most extraordinary chapter of the Anstey story, sitting right at the apex of the Anstey family pedigree.
 The patriarch of the medieval Ansteys (and indeed almost all Ansteys alive today) is Hubert de Anstey, the originator of the Anstey surname in 1143.
 He had two sons, Richard and John, who head the two major medieval Anstey sub-branches.
-This is illustrated nicely in the below schematic.

 The medieval Ansteys have been extensively researched by G. M. Anstey (Gary) and T. J. Anstey (Tom), the overseers and chief researchers of this ‘Anstey Story‘ project, and the medieval Anstey story is covered in great detail in their co-authored book